-As most Western countries, Germany has a rather complex and detailed tax system, with a wide range of legislation as well as decrees from fiscal authorities and jurisdictions of the fiscal courts.
+Like most Western countries, Germany has a rather complex and detailed tax system, with a wide range of legislation as well as decrees from fiscal authorities and jurisdictions of the fiscal courts.
 Individuals are subject to income tax at a progressive rate, with a maximum tax rate of 45% for their global income if resident in Germany.
-Otherwise, only specific German-sourced income will be taxed.
 A solidarity surcharge of 5.5% of due income tax is also applicable.
-Where the individual runs a business, trade tax will be levied, which depends on the community the business is located in given that every community has a right to determine a municipal factor.
+Where the individual runs a business, trade tax will be levied, which depends on the community the business is located in as every community has a right to determine a municipal factor for the trade tax.
 Currently, the rates range from 7% up to approximately 19%.

-Corporations are liable for corporate income tax at a flat rate of 15% for their worldwide income if they are resident in Germany or for specific German-sourced income.
+Corporations like a GmbH or an AG are liable for corporate income tax at a flat rate of 15% for their worldwide income if they are resident in Germany.
 The solidarity surcharge and trade tax apply as well.
-Given this, the overall effective tax rate for a corporation usually lies somewhere between 27-30% but might actually deviate significantly from this range.
+Given this, the overall effective tax rate for a corporation usually lies somewhere around 30% as a rule of thumb but might actually deviate significantly from this range.

-Partnerships are transparent except for trade tax purposes, i.e. any partner will tax his profit share individually in accordance with his own tax regime but the partnership itself will pay trade tax if applicable.
+Partnerships are transparent except for trade tax purposes, i.e. any partner will tax his/her profit share individually in accordance with his own tax regime but the partnership itself will pay trade tax if applicable.

-Subject to tax will be the net income, i.e. profit as a difference between income and expenses.
-For this, the financial statements under German GAAP can act as a starting point.
-Several exceptions apply in terms of the tax balance sheet.
+Subject to tax will be the net income, i.e., profit as a difference between income and expenses.
+For this, the financial statements under German GAAP will be used as a starting point for the tax balance sheet which might deviate due to certain recognition and valuation differences.
 In addition, some expenses are not deductible; the most important ones being expenses in breach of the arms' length principle and certain interest expenses.